 Our manufacturing facilities also require specialized personnel and are expensive to operate and maintain.
 Any interruption in manufacturing, delay in a regulatory approval or commercial launch, or recall or suspension of sales of products manufactured in our facilities, may cause operating losses as we continue to operate these facilities and retain the required specialized personnel.
-In addition, any significant personnel shortages at our manufacturing facilities, whether temporary or prolonged, including shortages resulting from impacts of the COVID-19 pandemic and related mandates, testing protocols or restrictions, or shortages related to the labor market more broadly, may cause significant interruptions to our manufacturing facilities and to our supply of products.
+In addition, any significant personnel shortages at our manufacturing facilities, whether temporary or prolonged, including shortages resulting from impacts of the COVID-19 pandemic or related to the labor market more broadly, may cause significant interruptions to our manufacturing facilities and to our supply of products.